transferwise/pipelinewise/README.md

 #### REST-API (Dev Mode)

-1. Set some environment variables
+1. Set some environment variables that requires to run it in development mode:
 ```
   export PIPELINEWISE_SETTINGS=development
   export PIPELINEWISE_HOME=<LOCAL_PATH_TO_THIS_GIT_REPO>